alexandrainst/danlp/README.md

   </h5>
 </div>
 DaNLP is a repository for Natural Language Processing resources for the Danish Language.
 It is a collection  of available datasets and models for a variety of NLP tasks.
+The aim is to make it easier and more applicable to practitioners in the industry to use Danish NLP and hence this project is licensed to allow commercial use.
+The project features code examples on how to use the datasets and models in popular NLP frameworks such as spaCy and Flair as well as Deep Learning frameworks such as PyTorch and TensorFlow.

-It features code examples on how to use the datasets and models in popular NLP frameworks such as spaCy and Flair as well as Deep Learning frameworks such as PyTorch and TensorFlow.
+If you are new to NLP or want to know more about the project in a broader perspective, you can start on our [microsite](https://danlp.alexandra.dk/).

 <br/>**Help us improve DaNLP**
 - :raising_hand: Have you tried the DaNLP package?
 Then we would love to chat with you about your experiences from a company perspective.
 It will take approx 20-30 minutes and there's no preparation.
 English/danish as you prefer.
 Please leave your details [here](https://forms.office.com/Pages/ResponsePage.aspx?id=zSPaS4dKm0GkfXZzEwsohKhC_ON5BmxBtRwkonVf21tUQUxDQ0oyTVAyU0tDUDVDMTM4SkU4SjJISi4u) and then we will reach out to arrange a call.
 We also welcome and appreciate any written feedback.
 Reach us at [danlp@alexandra.dk](mailto:danlp@alexandra.dk)